Home Tips & Tricks Drag & Drop AJAX Uploader Tutorial: Complete How-To Guide, Pretty Design, with Restrictions on File Type & Size

 ...

 Here is the entire code, merged into a single file.
 It includes a small example of the server-side upload handler.
-You can download, install and activate the plugin on your site, no need to make any extra settings.
-Here you can
+You can download, install, and activate the plugin on your site, no need to make any extra settings.

-NOTE Please note that the downloadable code from this tutorial is not intended for production/live applications, it needs extra code for security (so that the restriction will not be bypassed on the client-side) and a full server-side validation (the code is only intended as a starting point).
+The downloadable code from this tutorial is not intended for production/live applications, it needs extra code for security (so that the restriction will not be bypassed on the client side) and a full server-side validation (the code is only intended as a starting point).